 In the early eighties, the school had a number of industries.
 Students and staff raised vegetables and sold them in town.
 They also recorded and sold Christian music, ran a homeschool correspondence program (Moore Academy), and held stakes in a Lytton lumber company.
 Most of what they ate was grown on campus, and they baked all their own bread.
 In this way, the school was largely self-sufficient.
 However, this was hard on many of the staff women because they were housing students in their homes, and having to cook for them and teach classes was very tiring.
 Student labor helped offset the burden, but there was no external industry that would allow students to earn money and be of value to the school.
 So Clifford Goodwill was asked to come with his family and expand the farm program.
 He started a very productive tomato industry, and a shed was used to wash, sort, and package all the produce.
 This provided the students with a lot of meaningful work, but the perishability of tomatoes made it difficult to sell them all before they went bad.
 And just as Clifford’s industry was becoming successful, he was asked to go up north and work at Fairhaven Academy.
 So Allen Strut became the farm manager.
 He changed the farm program to include squash, onions, beets—all kinds of things.
 But these suffered from the same problem as the tomatoes: they didn’t keep.
 Around this time, Jon Carrington was asked to come from Silver Hills and be Principal and a teacher.
 He had a burden to farm carrots, so the farm industry was modified once again.
 The produce farm evolved into a carrot industry, and Robert Kinney was asked to come from New Brunswick and be farm manager.
 His wife Peggy was asked to be a homehead in one of the campus houses.
 Under Robert’s leadership, the carrot experiment grew into the thriving industry it is today.

 For a while, the school also contracted with an outside company that paid them to grow ginseng on their property.
-It brought good prices, but in 1996 the program was phased out because the price of ginseng had dropped, and the chemicals required in the cultivation of ginseng made it impossible for the carrot farm to be certified organic.
+It brought good prices, but between 2000 and 2001 the program was phased out because the price of ginseng had dropped, and the chemicals required in the cultivation of ginseng made it impossible for the carrot farm to be certified organic.

 Learning to work the land